core-wg/oscore/draft-ietf-core-object-security.md

    * Optionally, a 'kid_context' parameter as defined in {{context-hint}}.
 This parameter MAY be present in requests and SHALL NOT be present in responses.

-   * Optionally, a 'Master Salt' parameter as defined in {{master-salt}}.
-This parameter MAY be present in requests and SHALL NOT be present in responses.

 -  The 'ciphertext' field is computed from the secret key (Sender Key or Recipient Key), AEAD nonce (see {{nonce}}), plaintext (see {{plaintext}}), and the Additional Authenticated Data (AAD) (see {{AAD}}) following Section 5.2 of {{RFC8152}}.

 The encryption process is described in Section 5.3 of {{RFC8152}}.